-- Beginning April 1, the incidental landing limit is 200 pounds (dressed weight) of halibut per 1,000 pounds (dressed weight) of sablefish and up to 2 additional halibut in excess of the landing limit ratio. - Through August 10, this fishery is projected to have landed 25,380 pounds, with 44,620 pounds remaining.
-This fishery is ongoing and catch is still accruing.
-The fishery closes October 31.
+- Beginning April 1, the incidental landing limit was 200 pounds (dressed weight) of halibut per 1,000 pounds (dressed weight) of sablefish and up to 2 additional halibut in excess of the landing limit ratio.
+On October 19, the landing limit increased to 250 pounds (dressed weight) of halibut per 1,000 pounds (dressed weight) of sablefish and up to 2 additional halibut in excess of the landing limit ratio. - Through October 13, this fishery is projected to have landed 47,394 pounds, with 22,606 pounds remaining.
+Retention of halibut in this sablefish fishery is ongoing and catch is still accruing.
+At the September meeting, the Council recommended extending the sablefish fishery until December 31, and allowing incidental halibut retention until the IPHC season closure on November 15.